Pickstown, South Dakota: History

 Pickstown began as a government town for U.S. Army Corps of Engineers employees building and then operating nearby Fort Randall Dam.
 United States Air Force officers and airmen arrived in the 1950s to operate a Strategic Air Command radar base built on a hill three miles east of town, locally known as "Radar Hill".
 Air Force personnel left in the 1970s after the base closed.
 Currently, the "Fort Randall Casino and Hotel" owned and operated by the Yankton Sioux Tribe is located at the abandoned radar base.

 The U.S. Army Corps of Engineers owned Pickstown until the town incorporated in 1985.

 High school

 The high school athletic teams were nicknamed the Engineers.
 The high school closed in 1968.
 Students attend the Lake Andes high school.

 Geography

 Pickstown is located adjacent to the east side of the Fort Randall Dam on the Missouri River.
 The town is served by U.S. Route 18, U.S. Route 281 and South Dakota Highway 46.
 According to the United States Census Bureau, the town has a total area of 0.65 sqmi, all land.
+The Fort Randall Eagle Roost, a National Natural Landmark, is also nearby.